GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/tabindex/index.md

 ## How to fix problematic `tabindex` values

-If you have a `tabindex` greater than `0`, and you're using a native element, remove the `tabindex` all together.
+If you have a `tabindex` greater than `0`, and you're using a native link or form element, remove the `tabindex`.
 Native HTML elements such as `<button>` or `<input>` have keyboard accessibility built-in for free.